alipirani88/snpkit/README.md

 Ref_Name: KPNIH1_new.fasta
 ```

 THe pipeline also requires Phaster results of your reference genome to mask phage region.
-To enable this place the phaster results files in the reference genome folder.
+The pipeline assumes that you have placed the reference genome fasta file `KPNIH1.fasta` in folder `/nfs/esnitkin/bin_group/variant_calling_bin/reference/KPNIH1/`, a genbank annotation file with extension `.gbf` and phaster results downloaded from Phaster website for your specific reference genome.
+The phaster file  that pipeline expects are `summary.txt` and `phage_regions.fna`.

 ### For detailed information, please refer to the [wiki](https://github.com/alipirani88/snpkit/wiki) page.